Hamburg America Line: First World War

 The Imperator and the Vaterland were briefly in service before the First World War.
-In 1914, the Vaterland was caught in port at Hoboken, New Jersey at the outbreak of World War I and interned by the United States.
+In 1914, the Vaterland was caught in port at Hoboken at the outbreak of World War I and interned by the United States.
 She was seized, renamed Leviathan after the declaration of war on Germany in 1917, and served for the duration and beyond as a troopship.
 In 1917, its liner Allemannia was "torpedoed by German submarine near Alicante"; two people were lost.

-Postwar reparations
+After World War One

 After the war, the Vaterland/Leviathan was retained by the Americans as war reparations.
 In 1919 Vaterlands sister ships – Imperator and the unfinished Bismarck – were handed over to the allies as war reparations to Britain.
 They were sold to the Cunard Line and White Star Line respectively, and renamed Berengaria and Majestic.
-A ship chain in Mountain Lakes, New Jersey is identified by the historic society as belonging to either the Vaterland or Imperator.
+A ship chain in Mountain Lakes is identified by the historic society as belonging to either the Vaterland or Imperator.
 It was acquired in 1921, likely during refurbishments, and now lines a portion of the Boulevard.

 In 1939, the HAPAG liner was unable to find a port in Cuba, the United States, or Canada willing to accept the more than 950 Jewish refugees on board and had to return to Europe.
 On 9 April 1940, when German warships attacked Kristiansand, Norway, during Operation Weserübung (the opening assault of the Norwegian Campaign), the HAPAG freighter sailed into the crossfire between the warships and Norwegian coastal artillery.
 She was holed and sunk, and her crew briefly became prisoners of war.

 According to a 1940 US intelligence report compiled by the US War Department, Louis Classing, general manager of the Hamburg-America in Havana was identified as a "well-known Nazi agent" who "imported moving pictures for propaganda purposes to be shown at local theaters".
 In 1941 it was further reported that Luis Classing fulfilled the "finances" position in the "probable Nazi organization in Cuba".